 Nicholas Coleridge CBE, Chairman of The Campaign for Wool said: “This student design competition is one of my favourite Campaign for Wool initiatives.
 Firstly, it introduces the unique properties of wool as a fibre to student textile designers, sometimes for the very first time.
 And, having encountered wool, it often becomes a design habit.
 Secondly, students are introduced to top wool-using brands, and get a sense of how they operate and what they are like on the inside.
 Several students in past years’ competitions have ended up working for these brands, so it has been a happy result for all.
 Thirdly and finally, the competition is yet another way of reminding us all that wool, ahead of all alternatives, is the most versatile, natural and most ecologically friendly.
 The primacy of wool should be taught in every school, as well as at every fashion and textile college.
 We are so grateful to the brands for inviting the students into their businesses – carpet and rug designers, as well as fashion houses – and we applaud the students too for giving fleece a chance.”

 Virtual 360 Degree Image / Tour It is best viewed on desk top/lap top, and can take a few seconds to load.
+(Now Deleted)

 See Alternative’s Wool Patterned Carpet collection here